RainHarvest Logo Final Updated.png

 3. Wash your car, bike, mailboxes, and other exterior fixtures with collected water.

-4. Utilize captured rainwater to wash out recyclable bottles and cans before putting them in your recycling bin.
+4. Utilize captured rainwater to wash out recyclable bottles and cans before putting them in your recycling bin and put the water on your outdoor plants after you are finished.

 5. Irrigate ornamental trees and plants.